You may have heard the saying “cash is king”— here’s a guide for keeping a grasp on the cash in your business.

 A fundamental part of keeping your business cash-rich, or anywhere near it, is to make sure you get paid quickly and on-time.
 With a strict invoicing and follow-up procedure in place you can make sure your business isn’t suffering from the crisis of unpaid invoices.
 It begins with issuing the invoice on time.
 Many companies now use automated invoicing systems to make sure their invoices go out as soon as possible.

 Managing your debtors is an important and yet sensitive area, and one you will need to tread carefully.
 Making the phone call to ask after last month’s invoice isn’t something anybody enjoys, but as part of a strong debtor management procedure it doesn’t need to be too uncomfortable for anyone.
 Beyond making your new clients fully aware of the trade terms in the beginning, other options such as automated email reminders can also be a useful tool for improving your payment timeframes and making sure your follow-up phone calls are well received.

 Despite all their efforts some businesses are going to need to lean on credit facilities from time to time.
 This is not unusual and doesn’t reflect the success of your business.
 Putting flexible working capital facilities in place is often a good thing to do as a security measure before you reach a shortfall or growth period.

 Common cashflow finance options include business overdrafts, debtor finance and trade finance facilities.
-In some instances your cashflow might be improved in other ways, such financing equipment rather than hiring it.
+In some instances, your cashflow might be improved in other ways, such as financing equipment rather than hiring it.
 Speaking to your broker will give you a good idea of everything that is available to you and what is best suited to your business.

 4. Negotiate effective terms with your suppliers